DeeMcCart/CI_PP2_HumbleNumble/README.md

 ## About
 ---------
-This website offers the user a fun way to learn about how to problem-solve for a particular context, using a game that many are already familiar with.
+Humble Numble offers a fun way to practice mathematical equations, using a game that many are already familiar with.
 Many people worldwide take part in the 'Wordle' game, which offers a chance to guess a 5-letter english-language word in 6 tries.
-The user is presented with a grid and must choose from a panel showing the letters of the alphabet (26 possible characters), to form a dictionary-recognised english word (ie it is logically consistent).
+With Wordle, the user is presented with a grid and must choose from a panel showing the letters of the alphabet (26 possible characters), to form a dictionary-recognised english word (ie it is logically consistent).
 On pressing ENTER, the user's guess is validated, and each letter of their grid entry is colour coded as
 * grey - this guessed letter doesnt exist within the solution;
 * orange - the guessed letter exists in the solution, but not at the guessed position;
 * green - the guessed letter exists in the solution, and was guessed at the correct position.